Seedcorn Fund

 Who can apply?

 Any constituted, non-profit distributing, and community-led group or organisation based in, and working in, Midlothian can apply!
+You can apply again if you have applied for Seedcorn funding before, as long as your report has been submitted.

 If your group is not constituted and without a bank account, you could ask another group/organisation which is constituted, for example your local Community Council or Community Development Trust, to apply on your group’s behalf.